Our changing relationship with voice

 WARC’s survey of 600 marketers and agencies reviewed the anticipated challenges and opportunities for branding in 2018.
 AI (specifically voice interfaces) emerged as one of five key themes.
 Findings suggest that 56% of brands will prioritise AI in 2018, and 24% are planning to use voice.

-Branding opportunities with voice
+Audio branding opportunities with voice

 Voice interaction presents opportunities for both users and brands.
 For users, it has the ability to provide a frictionless, personal experience.
 And for brands, voice interfaces establish an entirely new touchpoint – one that is based entirely in sound.